A fully integrated high-performance cross-correlation signal source analyzer from 5 MHz to 40 GHz

 The 7000 Series is a fully contained signal source analyzer (SSA) from 5 MHz to 40 GHz.
 The instrument supports absolute and residual phase noise (from 0.01 Hz to 50 MHz offset) as well as transient and baseband FFT analysis.
 It addition, the 7000 Series SSA provides spectrum and phase monitoring and excels in fast sweeping automated test modes for VCO characterization or high volume phase noise testing.

-Berkeley Nucleonics offers two different models of phase noise test systems with variations in frequency range coverage.
+Berkeley Nucleonics offers three different models of signal source analyzers with variations in frequency range measurement coverage.
 Both systems are ideal for crystal oscillator manufacturers because of their use of external source features.
 This set up can significantly cut down analysis time and required correlations for key data.
 They’re also ideal for Automated Testing Environments (ATE) through the use of their GUI, command protocol, or any drivers built for LabVIEW, MatLab, or C++.

-These phase noise test systems offer several unique features that set them apart from competitive offerings.
+The BNC Signal Source Analyzers offer many unique features that set them apart from competitive offerings.
 Some of the more notable features include:

 - ½ the cost of Agilent 5052 or other traditional competing equipment.

-For information on the individual models that comprise Berkeley Nucleonics’ line of phase noise test systems, download the available datasheets.
-You can also contact them directly for more information or to discuss your application.
+For information on the individual models that comprise Berkeley Nucleonics’ line of signal source analyzers, download the available datasheets.
+You can also contact them directly for more information or to discuss your application